Tokelon/tokTales/README.md

 ### Project structure

 Each of the [engine modules](#modules) is configured as a Gradle root project and contains one or more subprojects (libraries).
-In addition there is the master project which contains all other projects and is used for developing and publishing, as well as other tooling purposes.
+In addition there is the master project, which includes all projects, and is used for developing and publishing, as well as other tooling purposes.

 ## Documentation